MaiCodes-exe/maicodes-exe.github.io/projects.md

 <section></section>

 ## 2048 <a href="https://2048javacriptgame.netlify.app/"> [Link]</a>
-<p> Repository<a href="https://github.com/MaiCodes-exe/2048"> [Link]</a></p>
+<p> GitHub Repository<a href="https://github.com/MaiCodes-exe/2048"> [Link]</a></p>

 * This project is a classic sliding game that uses HTML, CSS, JavaScript loops and Dom.
-In this game the player must use the arrows in the keyboard to combine the tiles to reach the 2048 tile and win.
+In this game the player must use the arrows keys in the keyboard to combine the tiles to reach the 2048 tile and win.
 <p>Here's what the project looks like:</p>

 <img alt="2048" src="2048.png"  width="500"/>